Deletion in abstract Voronoi diagrams in expected linear time and related problems: Abstract

 \section{Abstract}

-Updating an abstract Voronoi diagram in linear time, after deletion of one site, has been an open problem for a long time.
-Similarly for various concrete Voronoi diagrams of generalized sites, other than points.
-In this paper we present a simple, expected linear-time algorithm to update an abstract Voronoi diagram after deletion.
-We introduce the concept of a \emph{Voronoi-like diagram}, a relaxed version of a Voronoi construct that has a structure similar to an abstract Voronoi diagram, without, however, being one.
-We formalize the concept and prove that it is robust under an insertion operation, thus, enabling its use in incremental constructions.
+Updating an abstract Voronoi diagram after deletion of one site in linear time has been a well-known open problem; similarly, for concrete Voronoi diagrams of non-point sites.
+In this paper, we present an expected linear-time algorithm to update an abstract Voronoi diagram after deletion of one site.
+We introduce the concept of a \emph{Voronoi-like diagram}, a relaxed version of an abstract Voronoi construct that has a structure similar to an ordinary Voronoi diagram, without, however, being one.
+We formalize the concept, and prove that it is robust under insertion, therefore, enabling its use in incremental constructions.
 The time-complexity analysis of the resulting simple randomized incremental construction is non-standard, and interesting in its own right, because the intermediate Voronoi-like structures are order-dependent.
 We further extend the approach to compute the following structures in expected linear time: the order-$(k{+}1)$ subdivision within an order-$k$ Voronoi region, and the farthest abstract Voronoi diagram after the order of its regions at infinity is known.